shiyouganai/shiyouganai.github.io/index.md

 Character art by [Nyam](https://twitter.com/nyawurin).

+Philosophising by Marcus Tullius Cicero (Harris Rackham, Trans.)

-All website content and characters &copy; 2019 shiyouganai.
+All other content and characters &copy; 2019 shiyouganai.